syng828/Url-Shortener/README.md

 # pythonUrl

-To run the project install docker and run this command
+To run the project install docker and call this command:
 ## docker-compose up